BEST Things to Do in Helsinki, Finland: DON’T Miss Out!

 The architects designed every last detail inside the cathedral to look and feel as organic as possible.
 The result is a place of worship like no other in the world.

-Forget the sightseeing buses, the best way to see all the important landmarks in Helsinki is to take a tram.
-But not any tram, the century-old tiny retro masterpiece that leaves from the Havis Amanda Fountain at Market Square.
+Forget sightseeing buses!
+The best way to see Helsinki’s landmarks is on a vintage tram.
+This century-old, retro beauty departs from the Havis Amanda Fountain at Market Square.

 There are plenty of public saunas in Helsinki to choose from.